Alpine City History

 By 1857 there were about forty families calling Alpine home.
 Due to lack of room in the meeting house, the people had been holding church services in the home of James Healey.
 That spring they decided to build a new meeting house.
 It was finished in 1863 and dedicated by President Brigham Young, and was used for all public gatherings.
 The population of Alpine had increased to 135 people by 1860.

-While combating Indian difficulties, cricket hordes, and trying to establish homes and make a living for their families, the settlers still had other challenges to meet.
+While combating difficulties with Native American tribes, cricket hordes, and trying to establish homes and make a living for their families, the settlers still had other challenges to meet.
 Saints were immigrating to Utah from various parts of the world.
 By the time they reached American soil, many were destitute.
 A few were able to continue on to Zion as soon as supplies could be obtained and weather permitted.
 Some stayed in the east and worked to replenish their finances until they had sufficient to carry on.
 Many made it to Florence, Nebraska, the terminal of the railroad at that time.
 The First Presidency of the Church, realizing the situation, sent out a call in 1861 for a certain number of men and teams to go to Florence to bring these Saints back to Utah.
 Alpine, though still a small community facing many problems, did her share to help.

 James Freestone was the first to respond.
 I quote from this journal: "In the year of 1860 I worked out and got me a three year old steer.
 I bought a mate for it.
 In the year 1861 the Bishop of Alpine called me to take my young yoke of oxen and go back to the States for emigrants, which I did.
 There were 200 wagons went back that year, four yoke of oxen to a wagon.
 We started in April, made the round trip of 2,000 miles in one summer, and I brought all my cattle home safe.
 I got back about the 20th September.
 The next year I sold my cattle and sent the money back and got a new wagon.
 I worked out and got another yoke of cattle.
-In the year 1863 Bishop asked me if 1 would go again."
+In the year 1863, Bishop asked me if I would go again."
 He did.

 The communities or wards furnished the supply of food, a little clothing, bedding and other necessities to those who were the teamsters and maybe an ox or team to make up the four head required for each wagon.
 Each wagon carried one thousand pounds of flour to help both the people along the way and those brought back with them.
 Albert Marsh also made the trip in 1863 and brought back twelve people in his wagon.

 During the year of 1864 not many emigrants came because of the Civil War, but a complete team and wagon and two teamsters, James Freestone and James Hamilton, made the trip.
-In 1866 two fully equipped wagons and teamsters Ephraim Healey and Charles Silverwood went, and in 1868 two more fully?equipped wagons and teamsters Frederic C. Clark and Jacob S. Beck responded.
+In 1866 two fully equipped wagons and teamsters Ephraim Healey and Charles Silverwood went, and in 1868 two more fully equipped wagons and teamsters Frederic C. Clark and Jacob S Beck responded.
 Only fifty wagons were in this train, it being the last group to make the trip because the east and the west were then united by rail, and it was much quicker, cheaper, and more comfortable to come by train.

 Mountainville, or Alpine, was granted a city charter January 19, 1855, but the first twelve years of the city's records are missing so most of the history thus far has been taken from journals, church records, diaries, personal histories, biographies, county and state records, newspaper clippings and early settlers' recollections.